The posters just ain't what they used to be... or are they what they used to be?

 If you were free from any consequence...

+1. ... what one thing would you say to your boss?
 In a tv environment, you're not only encouraged to speak your mind, but its expected.
 As for my ex-bosses, I would tell them to go straight to hell.
 I would ask them how they can sleep.

 2. ... what one thing would you say to the president of your country?
 Are you as stupid in real life as you are on TV?